 Where to Find The Fuji Shibazakura Festival

-Useful (and free) apps: Hyperdia (for train connections), Google Maps and Maps.Me for offline maps.
+Useful (and free) apps: Hyperdia (for train connections) and Maps.Me for offline maps.
 Google Maps doesn’t work too well in Japan.

 By Local Bus

 From Kawaguchiko Station, jump on the Shibazakura Liner to get to the Fuji Festival.
-It costs 2000 yen return per adult and 1000 yen for children aged 3 to 12 and includes park entrance.
-Buses leave about every twenty minutes but you can check the timetable in advance as well.
-The last bus leaving for Shibazakura Festival is at 3:30 pm and returns to town at 5pm.
-A bus ride takes 30 minutes.
+It costs 2400 yen return per adult, you buy at right at the station, and it includes park entrance.
+Buses leave roughly hourly but you can check the timetable in advance as well (especially for the last return bus).
+A bus ride takes 40 minutes.